How to Clean Stove Burners in 8 Simple Steps

 Photo: Mila Naumova / Adobe Stock

-The grates on a gas range should lift right off.
-On electric ranges, you’ll need to gently pull the burner coils toward you while lifting them up and away from the connection point.
-If they don’t move, check your appliance manual to see how to remove them.
-Once removed, place them off to the side on your countertop.
+You should be able to remove the grates from your gas range by simply lifting them up.
+If they don’t move, check your owner’s manual to see how to remove them.
+Once they are removed, place them off to the side on your countertop.

 The grates on a gas range should lift right off.
 On electric ranges